-Others used it for Selling product and branding and the growth in business users increased.
+Others used it for Selling products and branding and the growth in business users increased.

-Smart Phones and Pads also had a big impact because it did not require a full production team to make a simple video.
+Smart Phones and Pads also had a big impact because they did not require a full production team to make a simple video.

-Then we realised that Keywords were also important so that our great video would be found in a search on YouTube.
+Then we realized that Keywords were also important so that our great video would be found in a search on YouTube.

 It is a fact that YouTube is searched nearly as many times as Google and growing so do you think this may be an opportunity?